chipjarred/SOToolTip/README.md

 That's all of the Objective-C.  I wanted to do it 100% in Swift, but since that wasn't possible, I think that's an acceptably minimal amount of Objective-C.

 That puts everything in place, so now you just have to use it.
 I was just using Xcode's default Cocoa App template, so it uses a Storyboard (which normally I prefer not to).
 I just added an ordinary `NSButton` in the Storyboard.
-That means I don't start with a reference to it anywhere in the source code, so in `ViewController`, for the sake of building an example I just do a quick recursive search through the view heirchy looking for an `NSButton`.
+That means I don't start with a reference to it anywhere in the source code, so in `ViewController`, for the sake of building an example I just do a quick recursive search through the view hierarchy looking for an `NSButton`.

 ```swift
 func findPushButton(in view: NSView) -> NSButton?